bigeyedata/terraform-modules/README.md

 ## Getting Started

-Check out one of [examples](./examples/) to get started with your Bigeye stack!
+Check out the [standard example](./examples/standard/) to get started with a Bigeye stack.
+Other common configurations are also in the examples directory.

+For a full list of the configuration options, please review the [variables.tf](./modules/bigeye/variables.tf) in the main bigeye module.

 ## Upgrading